Mining and manufacturing

 Exploration activity can be a leading indicator of future development, depending on the outcomes of the exploration work undertaken.

-Chart 5: Value of mineral and petroleum exploration expenditure in the Territory1
+Value of mineral and petroleum exploration expenditure in the Territory1

 Chart 5 - Value of mineral and petroleum exploration expenditure